rohan843/cybersecurity-notes/README.md

 ### Physical Attack

 A physical attack is a security incident that affects not only digital but also physical environments where the incident is deployed.
 For e.g., malicious USB cable, malicious flash drive, and card cloning and skimming.

+These attacks fall under the asset security domain.